Religion and video games: Virtual rituals and telepresence

 After the death of Leonard Nimoy, Star Trek Online added two statues in his honor, and World of Warcraft added a non-player character (NPC) based upon Robin Williams after his death.
 Developer Gearbox Software honored a deceased fan of Borderlands, cancer victim Michael John Mamaril, by adding a NPC named after him in Borderlands 2.
 Additionally, Gearbox posted a eulogy to Mamaril in the voice of the game character Claptrap.
 For their game MechWarrior Online, developer Piranha Games sold a custom in-game unit called a Jenner, honoring the daughter of a player of the game.
 CAD122,210 was donated to the Canadian Cancer Society.
 Losing his wife Pauline to ovarian cancer, Minecraft player "GasBandit" built a memorial for her.
 When players of the online game Final Fantasy XIV heard that fellow gamer "Codex Vahla" was in the hospital on life support, they held a digital wake.

+A significant area of research focuses on the representation of non-Western traditions.
+In the game Far Cry 4, the setting of Kyrat is deeply influenced by Himalayan Buddhism and Hinduism.
+Scholar Souvik Mukherjee states how games often use religious iconography—such as prayer wheels, shrines, and thangka paintings—to create an "exotic" atmosphere for players.
+In his analysis, Mukherjee points out that while the "Shangri-La" missions allow players to interact with ancient myths, they often simplify complex theological concepts into combat-oriented goals, which can be seen as a form of cultural appropriation or a "sanitized" version of faith.

+Karma or "morality" systems are employed in many contemporary role-playing games to evaluate the player's deeds, like Fallout or Mass Effect, which is forcing players to make difficult choices that can affect their character's "spiritual" standing within the game world.
+These systems allow players to experiment with different ethical frameworks in a safe environment.
+Researchers have noted that these mechanics often mirror real-world religious ethics, where good deeds are rewarded and bad deeds result in negative consequences, reinforcing the idea of a "just world".

 Religious video games

 Some religious groups use video games for education.
 An example is the Christian game Left Behind: Eternal Forces.